Skip to main content

 Day-to-day tasks

-• ask clients about their health and medical history
+• speak with clients about their health and medical history

-• look at their posture and how they walk, paying attention to their muscles, bones and joints
+• examine clients' posture and how they move, paying attention to their muscles, bones and joints

-• use gentle techniques like stretching, movement and massage
+• use gentle physical techniques like stretching, movement and massage

-• give clients advice on exercises to do at home, lifestyle and diet
+• give clients exercises to do at home, and advise on lifestyle and diet

 Working environment